rbaltrusch/objectbatch/README.md

 For more information on the various object-oriented features available, please have a look at the [examples](https://github.com/rbaltrusch/objectbatch/tree/master/examples) and the [wiki](https://github.com/rbaltrusch/objectbatch/wiki).

+An example object-oriented batchfile repository can be found [here](https://github.com/rbaltrusch/batch_transactions).

+## Limitations

+- Changed object state within a local scope (`setlocal`) can only persist by using `save.bat`.
+- Batchfile bug: it seems that instantiating many objects at once causes older objects to vanish.
+Circumvent this issue by serialising with `save.bat`.

 ## Contributions

 Any contributions, such as additional features, bugfixes, or documentation are much appreciated.
 Contribution guidelines are specified in [CONTRIBUTING.md](https://github.com/rbaltrusch/objectbatch/blob/master/CONTRIBUTING.md).